juliasilge/supervised-ML-case-studies-course/slides/chapter2_01.md

 type: slides
 ---

-# Essential copying and pasting from Stack Overflow
+# Essential copying and pasting from Stack Overflow 💻

-## Julia Silge
-## Data Scientist at Stack Overflow

 Notes: In the first chapter of this course, you practiced how to build regression models to predict fuel efficiency.
 Our second case study uses a dataset from the Stack Overflow Developer Survey.